gearoidfox/cmap/README.md

     export TERM=xterm-256color

-cmap will also run in terminals with more limited colour support--e.g. xterm or vt220 modes--but it won't look as nice.
+cmap will also run in terminals with limited colour support--e.g. xterm or vt220 modes--but it won't look as nice.

 ### Fonts